meeraribadiya/Memory_card_Game/README.md

 ## How to Run Project

+-You can open with the help of live link.
 1. Download or clone the project repository
 2. Open the project folder
 3. Run the project using:
    - VS Code Live Server extension
    - OR open `index.html` directly in any modern browser
 4. No backend or database setup required
-   OR**
--You can open with the help of live link.

 ## Conclusion